Begum Akbar Jehan Abdullah: Later life and death

 Jehan Abdullah died on 11 July 2000 in Srinagar at the age of 84.

 Personal

 V. S. Naipaul in his travelogue An Area of Darkness mentions about the origins of Abdullah family.
-During his travels in Kashmir, Naipaul narrates the story of a European hotelier Michael Henry Nedou who got attracted to a Muslim woman of modest means named Mir Jan in the hill station of Gulmarg.
-Nedou expressed his desire to marry Mir Jan; however, she required his conversion to Islam as a condition for the marriage.
+During his travels in Kashmir, Naipaul narrates the story of a European hotelier Michael Henry Nedou who got attracted to a Muslim woman named Mir Jan in the hill station of Gulmarg.
+Nedou expressed his desire to marry Mir Jan; however, her parents proposed he convert to Islam as a condition for the marriage.
 He accepted and from this union was born Akbar Jehan, who would later marry Sheikh Mohammad Abdullah, a central figure in the political history of Jammu and Kashmir and the founder of the National Conference party.

 She is the mother of the Kashmiri politician Farooq Abdullah, who succeeded his father Abdullah Sheikh as J&K chief minister in 1982, and grandmother of Omar Abdullah.